-- h Communication with and support of individual pupil - Parents are invited to attend an informal meeting with the Coordinator/Headteacher to explain their pupil's repeated absence. - Support will be offered if there are underlying reasons for the absence. - If not, then the situation will be monitored for improvement. - If there is no improvement then appropriate action will be taken.
+- Parents are invited to attend an informal meeting with the Coordinator/Headteacher to explain their child's repeated absence. - Support will be offered if there are underlying reasons for the absence. - if not, then the situation will be monitored for improvement.

+if there is no improvement then appropriate action will be taken.